cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/README.md

 ## CrashAvoidanceSystem1

 ### Assignment Description
 We were assigned to code and wire an accelerometer that returns us its x, y, and z values in the serial monitor.
 This will be useful when we are doing our project because will will be able to look at our data and see how quickly our object moved.
+It would also be good for making a crash avoidance system.
 ### Evidence
 ![Evidence](https://github.com/cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/blob/main/images/Gyro1.gif)
 ### Wiring